bparanj/crystal/programming/iac/docs/provisioner/aws-secrets.md

 This approach integrates Terraform with AWS Secrets Manager to manage EC2 SSH keys securely, providing a scalable way to handle access to EC2 instances provisioned for customers.

 To view and download a PEM file (or any secret) from the AWS Secrets Manager via the AWS Management Console (UI), follow these steps.
-This process assumes that the PEM file has already been stored in AWS Secrets Manager, typically as part of an automated process or script.
+This process assumes that the PEM file has already been stored in AWS Secrets Manager,  as part of an automated process or script.

 ### Step 1: Navigate to AWS Secrets Manager